nugaon/purity-blockchain/README.md

 the code doesn't reach the most extendable version toward other smart contracts.

 # Test
-The testink also covers 'purity-contracts-js' repository cases.
+The testink also covers 'purity-blockchain-js' repository cases.
 > npm run test

 # Deploy